Protein Powder Oatmeal Cookies

 Freezer (bulk)3 months0°F (-18°C)Airtight container with parchment layersGood if freezing immediately

-Pro Tip: Freeze cookies within 2 hours of cooling for optimal texture retention.
+Pro Tip: Freeze cookies within 2 hours of complete cooling for optimal texture retention.
 Thaw at room temperature for 30 minutes or microwave for 15-20 seconds for a warm, freshly-baked experience.
-For on-the-go convenience, pre-portion cookies into individual sandwich bags so you can grab exactly what you need without measuring or counting.
+For maximum on-the-go convenience, pre-portion cookies into individual sandwich bags enabling grab-and-go access without measuring or counting.
+Proper storage ensures your protein cookies maintain their texture, flavor, and nutritional value throughout their shelf life.

 Cost per cookie$1.50-2.00$3.00-4.50Homemade (67% savings)